Arclmpulse/group-30-vision/README.md

 This will be assuming pip is installed.

 ### Libraries
-Install numpy, opencv-python, ~~tensorflow~~, openpyxl, pyrealsense2 and ultralytics.
+Install numpy, opencv-python, ~~tensorflow~~, openpyxl, pyrealsense2, pyserial and ultralytics.

 ### Other Files
 ~~You will also need to download a file from the following link: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights~~ Deprecated, may come back to it.

 Please install [Realsense Viewer](https://github.com/IntelRealSense/librealsense/releases/tag/v2.54.2).
 If you need to adjust resolutions and framerate, as well as calibrate the camera, you can use this software to do so safely.
 It also provides a 3D viewer with the depth sensor - can use this to cross reference and debug incorrect values.

 Open IDE of choice and run the python script.
+Will need the Arduino IDE and a board to upload the code onto as well.

 ## Known Bugs
 ~~CPU/Memory allocation is a little uncontrolled, may crash other programs.
 Will look into this.~~ Fixed!